-Organizations are increasingly recognizing the importance of diversity and inclusion as a part of their business strategy.
-This awareness, and movement toward converting recognition into action, has been heightened by the social unrest that’s marked much of 2020.
+Organizations are increasingly recognizing the importance of diversity, equity, and inclusion as a part of their business strategy.
+This awareness and movement toward converting recognition into action has been heightened by the social unrest.

 Emerging or deepened commitment to diversity, equity, and inclusion (DEI) has ranged from making charitable contributions to social justice organizations and public commitments to equity, to turning a mirror inward and ensuring efforts to promote DEI in the workplace are aligned, strategic and transparent to employees, community members, and other stakeholders.

 How to Support DEI Leadership in the Workplace

 Many organizations have also recognized the need to create a cohesive and longer-term approach.

 This has led to a sharp increase in the number of organizations hiring or appointing leaders charged specifically with developing strategies to enhance diversity, equity, and inclusion (DEI) in the workplace.
 In order to attain DEI support from workplaces, there needs to be DEI leadership training in place.
 Once leaders are trained they can help uphold the values they need to provide in the workplace.